carlosiglezb/bumpybot/README.md

 ```

-## ROS Network Setup
-If you are hosting `roscore` on you remote computer, you need to set the ROS_MASTER_URI on both your remote computer and the BumpyBot computer.
-This configuration can be set in the `.bashrc` file.

 ## Robot Launch
 In order to launch the robot, you need to run the following commands on the BumpyBot computer.